 Backups

-Using remotes for backups should be suitable for some use cases.
-Using remotes for backups only backs up to the current commit of a branch, not the working set.
+Using remotes for backups is suitable for some use cases, but be aware that using remotes for backups only backs up to the current commit of a branch, not the working set or other branches.
 Pushing to a remote creates an off server copy of the branch being pushed.
-Frequently pushing to a remote can serve as a reasonable backup.
+Frequently pushing to a remote can serve as a backup for some use cases.

-Currently you can only add and remove remotes from the Dolt CLI.
-The example uses DoltHub as a remote but you can use Dolt with other remotes like filesystem, AWS S3, and GCS.
+This example uses DoltHub as a remote, but you can use Dolt with other remotes like filesystem, AWS S3, and GCS.
 I created an empty database on DoltHub and configured the appropriate read and write credentials on this host.

 % dolt remote add backup https://doltremoteapi.dolthub.com/timsehn/backup-example